RedEraRrow/RedEraRrow.github.io/packages/README.md

 They are:

-- *Self contained* as they include the data model, data access API, data modification API, generation algorithm, render algorithm, generator UI and modification UI in a single package.
+- **Self contained** as they include the data model, data access API, data modification API, generation algorithm, render algorithm, generator UI and modification UI in a *single package*.
-- *Modular* as they must obey specific rules and have some particular structure (implement a Package interface).
+- **Modular** as they must obey specific rules and have some particular structure (implement a Package interface).
 Thanks to this, they are interchangable.
-- *Closed* as they expose a specific API (interface) for other Packages.
-  Implementation details and (most of the) data structure is kept private.
+- **Closed** as they expose a specific API (interface) for other Packages, but implementation details and (most of the) data structure is kept private.
-- *Optionally dependent* as packages may depend on other packages' data (eg. Road on Heightmap) but some dependencies can be optional.
+- **Optionally dependent** as packages may depend on other packages' data (eg. Road on Heightmap) but some dependencies can be optional.

 # Package Interface

 All packages must include an _info.js file read by the package manager for further information.
-(Underscore used for alphabetical ordering in the directory).
-Active package directory names must be included in 'regsitry.js'.
+(Underscore used to hack alphabetical ordering in the directory).
+Active package directory names must be listed in 'regsitry.js'.

 _info.js must have a default export which is single object in the following form:
 ```